"Everything is going well. Adeline is fantastic; I'm definitely learning a lot."

 These French lessons fit a broader spectrum and can be useful for those who need different things from the language.
 Most beginner students will have a handle of survival French by the end of their lesson, which will provide them with enough French to communicate at least at a basic level during short trips to the country, but those who require more would benefit greatly from these sessions.
 Typical students have been those eager to travel all over the world, those buying overseas property, those with foreign spouses, aficionados of French culture and those who just wish to pass a particular French exam.
 Enquire now about our French Courses or Take A Free French Level Test

-Those wishing to learn French in groups of two or more together (Two-to-One French Lessons or Small Group In-Company French Lessons) can sign up for our group classes.
-All students must be at nearly the same level of French proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster French Lessons can occur with up to 12 people.
+The French lessons are also available for 2 or more people studying together (Two-to-One French Lessons or Small Group In-Company French Lessons).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster French Lessons can be run with up to 12 people.
 Enquire now about our French Courses or Take A Free French Level Test

 You and your group can be trained by our native speaker qualified French teachers and can meet at your place of work or home at a time that works best for you.
 Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
 If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
 You will be provided with all relevant lesson materials.
 Enquire now about our French Courses or Take A Free French Level Test